KPMG: Early years and mergers

-William Barclay Peat joined Robert Fletcher & Co. in London in 1870 at the age of 17 and became head of the firm in 1891, renamed William Barclay Peat & Co. by then.
+In 1816, Robert Fletcher started working as an accountant, and in 1839 the firm he worked for changed its name to Robert Fletcher & Co.
+William Barclay Peat joined the firm in 1870 at 17 and became head of the firm in 1891, renamed William Barclay Peat & Co. by then.
 In 1877, Thomson McLintock founded Thomson McLintock & Co in Glasgow.
 In 1897, Marwick Mitchell & Co. was founded by James Marwick and Roger Mitchell in New York City.
-In 1899, Ferdinand William LaFrentz founded the American Audit Co., in New York.
-In 1923, The American Audit Company was renamed FW LaFrentz & Co.
+In 1899, Ferdinand William LaFrentz founded the American Audit Company in New York.
+In 1923, the American Audit Company was renamed FW LaFrentz & Co.

 In about 1913, Frank Wilber Main founded Main & Co. in Pittsburgh.
 In March 1917, Piet Klijnveld and Jaap Kraayenhof opened an accounting firm called Klynveld Kraayenhof & Co. in Amsterdam.

 In 1925, William Barclay Peat & Co. and Marwick Mitchell & Co., merged to form Peat Marwick Mitchell & Co.
+Peat Marwick Mitchell & Co. was based at No. 11 Ironmonger Lane in London, before moving to Puddle Dock in London in 1976.

 In 1963, Main LaFrentz & Co was formed by the merger of Main & Co and FW LaFrentz & Co.
-In 1969 Thomson McLintock and Main LaFrentz merged forming McLintock Main LaFrentz International and McLintock Main LaFrentz International absorbed the general practice of Grace, Ryland & Co.
+In 1969, Thomson McLintock and Main LaFrentz merged to form McLintock Main LaFrentz International, and McLintock Main LaFrentz International absorbed the general practice of Grace, Ryland & Co.

 In 1979, Klynveld Kraayenhof & Co.
-(Netherlands), McLintock Main LaFrentz (United Kingdom / United States) and Deutsche Treuhand-Gesellschaft (Germany) formed KMG (Klynveld Main Goerdeler) as a grouping of independent national practices to create a strong European-based international firm.
-Deutsche Treuhand-Gesellschaft CEO Reinhard Goerdeler (son of leading anti-Nazi activist Carl Goerdeler, who would have become Chancellor if Operation Valkyrie had succeeded) became the first CEO of KMG.
+(Netherlands), McLintock Main LaFrentz (United Kingdom / United States), and Deutsche Treuhand-Gesellschaft (Germany) formed KMG (Klynveld Main Goerdeler) as a grouping of independent national practices to create a strong European-based international firm.
+Deutsche Treuhand-Gesellschaft CEO Reinhard Goerdeler became the first CEO of KMG.
 In the United States, Main Lafrentz & Co. merged with Hurdman and Cranstoun to form Main Hurdman & Cranstoun.

-In 1987, KMG and Peat Marwick joined forces in the first mega-merger of large accounting firms and formed a firm called KPMG in the United States, and most of the rest of the world, and Peat Marwick McLintock in the United Kingdom.
+In 1987, KMG and Peat Marwick joined forces in the first mega-merger of large accounting firms and formed a firm called KPMG in the United States and most of the rest of the world and Peat Marwick McLintock in the United Kingdom.
+From 1984 Peat Marwick was the first, largest, and for some time the only large corporate customer of the Apple Macintosh, and the combined company retained the computer.

-In the Netherlands, as a consequence of the merger between PMI and KMG in 1988, PMI tax advisors joined Meijburg & Co.
+In the Netherlands, due to the merger between PMI and KMG in 1988, PMI tax advisors joined Meijburg & Co.
 (The tax advisory agency Meijburg & Co. was founded by Willem Meijburg, Inspector of National Taxes, in 1939).
-Today, the Netherlands is the only country with two members of KPMG International: KPMG Audit (accountants) and Meijburg & Co (tax consultants).
+Today, the Netherlands is the only country with two member firms of KPMG International: KPMG Audit (accountants) and Meijburg & Co (tax consultants).

 In 1991, the firm was renamed KPMG Peat Marwick, and in 1999, the name was reduced again to KPMG.

-In October 1997, KPMG and Ernst & Young announced that they were to merge.
-However, while the merger to form PricewaterhouseCoopers was granted regulatory approval, the KPMG/Ernst & Young tie-up was later abandoned.
+In October 1997, KPMG and Ernst & Young announced they would merge.
+However, while the merger to form PwC was granted regulatory approval, the KPMG/Ernst & Young tie-up was later abandoned.